Sajsi MC: Career

 Rašić debuted at a rap festival in the Belgrade night club Barutana in 2002.
 Initially, Sajsi MC was a collective, which existed between 2005 and 2009.
 The name of their act is Šatrovački slang for oral sex.
 In 2010, Sajsi pursued a solo career under the same stage name by releasing her album Daleko je Dizni under Multimedia Music.
 The following year, she saw widespread mainstream attention after she had released the song "Mama" featuring Damjan Eltech in May 2011.
 The fictional character of a "shallow and materialistic" high school girl named Tiffany, which Sajsi portrayed in the song, was negatively commented by musical critics on Radio Television of Serbia, failing to recognize the satire behind it.

-Sajsi MC has released three solo albums – Daleko je Dizni (2010), Rad, rad i samo bleja (2018) and Kardinalna (2022), and three EPs – KNVK (2012), Pokvarenica (2014) and IVANARASHIC (2023).
-Some of her best-known songs include: "Antifa kučke" (2012), "Nadrkano hodanje" (2014), "Došla sam da dam" (2015), "Lokal beogradizam" (2016) and "Redaljka" (2017).
-She also collaborated with Croatian singer Severina on their duet "Silikoni", released in July 2016.
+In July 2014, Sajsi collaborated with DJ B.K.O. on EP Pokvarenica, which produced her stand-out hit "Nadrkano hodanje".
+In 2016, Sajsi released a duet with Croatian singer Severina, titled "Silikoni".
+The song was written by Rašić and Marina Tucaković.
+Actress Seka Sablić starred in the music video.
+To promote the single, Sajsi MC joined Severina on stage for her concert at Guča Trumpet Festival, becoming the first rap artist to perform there.
+In January 2018, Sajsi and DJ BKO released album Rad, rad i samo bleja.

+In May 2021, Sajsi MC released a reissue of her 2010 album Daleko je Dizni.
+The following May, album Kardinalna was released.
+The track "Ringe jaja" from the album won the best rap song at the 2023 Music Awards Ceremony.
+In October 2024, Kardinalna was followed by the album Mater, a collaboration with the producer A.N.D.R., which spawned the hit single "Fux Deluxe".
+Rašić published a book of poetry, titled Šta žulja zgrade?
+(What Bugs Buildings?), in February 2026.

+Sajsi MC was a lyricist on Jelena Karleuša's 2023 album Alpha.
+She also wrote "Lanci ljubavi" and co-wrote "Da li ti nedostajem?" for Senidah's 2025 album Sen i dah.
+She also wrote all the lyrics for Senidah's 2026 EP U meni je sunce.

 Over the years, Sajsi MC has performed at larger regional music festivals such as EXIT, Sea Dance Festival, Belgrade Beer Fest, Arsenal Fest and Guča Trumpet Festival.